 However, it was recently pointed out to me by Pekka Louhiala that although the Canadian Task Force may well have offered us the first hierarchy of evidence that an EBM proponent could recognise or accept, that doesn’t mean there weren’t earlier attempts to rank and order evidence according to the underlying design.
 Indeed, there’s another ghost of progress waiting out there to be found.
 In his 2015 thesis on EBM in the Netherlands, Timo Bolt identifies a wholly different hierarchical evidence ranking that dates all the way back to 1912, due to Sir Almroth Wright (1861-1947).
-In true clickbait style, the way Wright ranks evidence will shock you:
+Wright’s evidence ranking might be shocking to a proponent of Evidence-Based Medicine:

 Wright’s approach to evidence, which he described as an “evidentiary hierarchy”, was motivated much like that of the EBM pioneers – the elimination of bias and error.
 However for Wright, different errors carried different weight.
 He distinguished between ‘functional errors’ – errors in technique in experimentation – and ‘mathematical errors’ in statistical inference.
 The minimisation of the former, for Wright, is the priority.
 Mathematico-statistical reasoning is downplayed.